megsmcbride/speer-aircall/README.md

 ### Routes

-Here is the API address: https://cerulean-marlin-wig.cyclic.app/ <br>
+Here is the API address: https://aircall-job.herokuapp.com.
-If you run into a CORS error, please prepend the base URL with this CORS Anywhere server URL: https://charming-bat-singlet.cyclic.app/ <br>
-The prepended base URL will look like this https://charming-bat-singlet.cyclic.app/https://cerulean-marlin-wig.cyclic.app/

-The API is hosted on a free server, which is why the first time you call the API, it will throw an error.
-The server goes to sleep if there hasn't been any activity for a while, but after 30-60 seconds of the first call, it should work as expected.
-Please reach out to us in case it doesn't.
+As you can see, it's hosted on a free Heroku server, which means that the first time you will fetch the API, it will take few seconds to answer.

-- **GET** - BASE_URL/activities: get calls to display in the Activity Feed
+- **GET** - https://aircall-job.herokuapp.com/activities: get calls to display in the Activity Feed
-- **GET** - BASE_URL/activities/<call_id> retrieve a specific call details
+- **GET** - https://aircall-job.herokuapp.com/activities/:id: retrieve a specific call details
-- **PATCH** - BASE_URL/activities/<call_id> update a call.
+- **POST** - https://aircall-job.herokuapp.com/activities/:id: update a call.
 The only field updatable is `is_archived (bool)`.
 You'll need to send a JSON in the request body:
 ```
 {
   is_archived: true
 }
 ```
-- **PATCH** - BASE_URL/reset: Reset all calls to initial state (usefull if you archived all calls).
+- **GET** - https://aircall-job.herokuapp.com/reset: Reset all calls to initial state (usefull if you archived all calls).

 ### Call object